Here Are Your 2017 Billboard Music Award Winners

 Guns N’ Roses

-Bruce Springsteen & The E Street Band
+Bruce Springsteen & the E Street Band

 Top R&B Artist: